Jhoy1029/kristine-dan-wedding/README.md

 **Updated:** Admin dashboard now uses static storage for better reliability.

 ## Deployment
 This site is deployed on Netlify with serverless functions for the RSVP API.

+**Latest Update:** Improved Netlify functions and configuration for better reliability.